daandouwe/perceptron-dependency-parser/README.md

 - [X] Make training parallel ('hogwild').
 Really easy, and perhaps even some regularization.
 - [ ] Enable weight-averaging for parallel training.
 - [X] Prune the averaged weights by removing all features that are exactly 0.
+- [ ] Now we make features of *all* possible head-dep pairs.
+What if we prune this feature-set *before* training?
+E.g. remove all features that occur less than 10 times?
+- [ ] Evaluate model trained on *one* UD dataset, on *another* dataset (same language!), e.g. from another domain.
+For example:  Is the model robust against these domain changes?
+- [ ] The `eval.pl` script complains: `Use of uninitialized value in subtraction (-) at scripts/eval.pl line 954, <SYS> line 41816.` I don't like that -- it messes with my clean message logging efforts.